Artwork

 Overview

-A Sacrifice to Diana, the Goddess of Hunting is a print on paper by Francesco Bartolozzi, created after a drawing of the same dimensions by Pietro da Cortona.
+A Sacrifice to Diana, the Goddess of Hunting is a print by Francesco Bartolozzi, based on a drawing of the same size by Pietro da Cortona.
+The work depicts a dynamic scene of ritual sacrifice set before a temple-like structure, populated by figures in varied attire.

 Portrait of Francesco Bartolozzi